starsmall-xiaoqq/yolo2keras/README.md

 # YOLOv2 in Keras and Applications

 This repo contains the implementation of YOLOv2 in Keras with Tensorflow backend.
 It supports training YOLOv2 network with various backends such as MobileNet and InceptionV3.
-Links to demo applications are shown below.
-Head to https://experiencor.github.io/yolo_demo/demo.html for a Raccoon Detector demo run entirely in brower with DeepLearn.js and MobileNet backend (it somehow breaks in Window).
-Source code of this demo is located at https://git.io/vF7vG.

 ## Todo list:
 - [x] Warmup training